jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 .. note::

-    The SDK will download the response body to a PHP temp stream by default.
+    The SDK downloads the response body to a PHP temp stream by default.
-    This means that the data will stay in memory until the size of the body reaches 2MB, at which point the data will be written to a temporary file on disk.
+    This means that the data stays in memory until the size of the body reaches 2 MB, at which point the data is written to a temporary file on disk.

 .. _http_sync: